Point72/csp/docs/wiki/how-tos/Write-IO-Adapters.md

 my_adapter can now be called with arg1, arg2 to create adapters in your graph.
 Note that the arguments are typed using v=t syntax.  v=(t,default) is used to define arguments with defaults.

-Also note that all input adapters implicity get a push_mode argument that is defaulted to csp.PushMode.LAST_VALUE.
+Also note that all input adapters implicitly get a push_mode argument that is defaulted to csp.PushMode.LAST_VALUE.

 #### ManagedSimInputAdapter - Python